MichelleHeinrich/GodotWebviewPluginForAndroid/README.md

   - onBackPressed

   What each function/method does in GDScript:
-  - openUrl = opens an url that is either specfied as an argument locally or received by a signal with the url as the argument; if istance name is not null, it'll save that opened url as last url
+  - openUrl = opens an url that is either explicitly stated or received by a signal with the url as the argument; if istance name is not null, it'll save that opened url as last url (calls saveUrl)
-  - saveUrl = saves the Url to a named instance (string argument); choose any instance name, perfect for managing webviews in separate nodes for which you want to keep the last url separated
+  - saveUrl = saves the url to a named instance (string argument); choose any instance name, perfect for managing webviews in separate nodes for which you want to keep the last url separate
-  - openLastUrl = opens the last url by instanceName (string argument), and takes an url as another string argument to set a fallback url
+  - openLastUrl = opens the last url by instanceName (string argument), and takes an url as another string argument to set a fallback/default url
   - onPause = saves the last visited url when the app is minimised (takes an instance name)
   - onBackPressed/OnKeyDown = webview isn't closed when going back